CIH (computer virus): Virus specifics

 CIH spreads under the Portable Executable file format under the Windows 9x-based operating systems, Windows 95, 98, and ME.
 CIH does not spread under Windows NT-based operating systems nor Win16-based operating systems such as Windows 3.x or below.

-CIH infects Portable Executable files by splitting the bulk of its code into small slivers inserted into the inter-section gaps commonly seen in PE files, and writing a small re-assembly routine and table of its own code segments' locations into unused space in the tail of the PE header.
+CIH infects Portable Executable files by splitting the bulk of its code into small slivers inserted into the inter-section gaps commonly seen in PE files and writing a small re-assembly routine and table of its own code segments' locations into unused space in the tail of the PE header.
 This earned CIH another name, "Spacefiller".
 The size of the virus is around 1 kilobyte, but due to its novel multiple-cavity infection method, infected files do not grow at all.
 It uses methods of jumping from processor ring 3 to 0 to hook system calls.

 The payload, which is considered extremely dangerous, first involves the virus overwriting the first megabyte (1024KB) of the hard drive with zeroes, beginning at sector 0.
 This deletes the contents of the partition table, and may cause the machine to hang or cue the blue screen of death.

 The second payload tries to write to the Flash BIOS.
-BIOSes that can be successfully written to by the virus have critical boot-time code replaced with junk.
+BIOSes that can be successfully written to by the virus have critical boot-time codes replaced with junk.
 This routine only works on some machines.
 Much emphasis has been put on machines with motherboards based on the Intel 430TX chipset, but by far the most important variable in CIH's success in writing to a machine's BIOS is the type of Flash ROM chip in the machine.
 Different Flash ROM chips (or chip families) have different write-enable routines specific to those chips.
-CIH makes no attempt to test for the Flash ROM type in its victim machines, and has only one write-enable sequence.
+CIH makes no attempt to test for the Flash ROM type in its victim machines and has only one write-enable sequence.